 Appearance After Initial Stain Application: 10

 The cedar color on the cedar wood is one of our favorite tints.
-It does not add to much “orange” as some of the other decking stains we have tested.
-In our opinion, Penofin stains give one of the best finished appearances to wood once dry.
+It does not add too much “orange” as some of the other decking stains we have tested.
+In our opinion, Penofin stains give one of the best-finished appearances to wood once dry.